 Built and maintained by the community since the end of the 19th century, Southwold Hospital was closed by the NHS in 2015.
 Residents and local businesses from the rural Suffolk towns of Southwold and Reydon, and neighbouring parishes, banded together to prevent the site being turned into second-homes, and instead be run for the benefit of the community.

 They set up a community benefit society known as Southwold and Waveney Valley Regeneration Society Ltd to raise funds to save the hospital and plan its future.
 By 2018, they had succeeded in getting the hospital into community hands, the first time in England and Wales that a community group has bought back a hospital for new community use.
 Now, a £206,000 grant from Power to Change through the Community Business Fund will support them to develop the site and create community businesses for ‘Makers, Shakers and Bakers’, creating affordable spaces for the whole community to work, learn and socialise.
-They are also aiming raising £250,000 through their community share offer, with support and match funding of £100,000 from Power to Change’s Community Shares Booster Programme.
+They also ran a successful community share offer in 2019, raising £397,825 with 446 investors in 38 days including a matched equity investment of £100,000 from Power to Change’s Community Shares Booster Programme.
 They deliberately kept share prices low, with each share costing £25, to make them affordable for all residents.

 Tackling local need